FareHarbor/fareharbor-docs/external-api/faqs-and-best-practices.md

-In this case, the missing bookings can be retrieved using the Availability Bookings endpoint, which allows you to retieve a list of all Bookings for a particular Availability.
+In this case, the missing bookings can be retrieved using the Availability Bookings endpoint, which allows you to retieve a list of all bookings for a particular Availability.
 See [/external-api/endpoints.md#availability-bookings](/external-api/endpoints.md#availability-bookings).
 If you need more details than are provided by this endpoint, then you can call the Retrieve Booking Endpoint to retrieve the full details for